 Can you describe what the Accounts team does?

 Dew: An Account Service team is also called a Client Service team in many agencies.
-We are basically project managers who look client project works from the beginning to end.
+We are basically project managers who look at client project work from beginning to end.
 From project briefing to project completion.
 One of our most significant responsibilities is to manage budget and income for the business.
-With that, the Accounts team is the team that works with all stakeholders of the project, and overseeing the whole campaign to make sure we deliver top standard quality of work within an appropriate margin.
+With that, the Accounts team is the team that works with all stakeholders of the project, and oversees the whole campaign to make sure we deliver a top standard quality of work within an appropriate margin.

 Where did you work before you joined Vero?